Daily COVID-19 update for San Angelo and Tom Green County from the Health Department

 SAN ANGELO, Texas – The Health Department is continuing to provide updated information regarding COVID-19 tests in San Angelo and Tom Green county.

+DSHS is monitoring the positive case from Concho County, which is reflected in the positive cases.
+Please note that county of residence is classified as the person’s permanent address.

-The total number of patients released from hospitalization is still at 11.
+As of April 118, the number of total patients released from hospitalization is at 20.
 Below is a statement from health officials about the protocol for release.

 “The removal of positive cases from quarantine/isolation is based on guidance from the Texas Department of State Health Services (DSHS) and Center for Disease Control (CDC); therefore, the health department will report the number of positive cases that have been removed from isolation in adherence to these guidelines.
 Because removal from isolation is on a case-by-case basis, a cumulative count will be reported on a weekly basis every Friday.